Creating an API

 WebSocket Endpoint

-All JSON-RPC methods are served through a single WebSocket endpoint.
-By default, this is:
+By default, all JSON-RPC methods are served through a WebSocket endpoint at:

 JSON-RPC 2.0 Protocol